awslabs/aws-sdk-swift/reference/0.x/AWSIoTAnalytics/IoTAnalyticsClientProtocol.md

 func updateDatastore(input: UpdateDatastoreInput, completion: @escaping (ClientRuntime.SdkResult<UpdateDatastoreOutputResponse, UpdateDatastoreOutputError>) -> Void)
 ```

-### updatePipeline(input:​completion:​)
+### updatePipeline(input:completion:)

 Updates the settings of a pipeline.
-You must specify both a channel and a
-datastore activity and, optionally, as many as 23 additional activities in the
+You must specify both a channel and a datastore activity and, optionally, as many as 23 additional activities in the pipelineActivities array.
-pipelineActivities array.

 ``` swift
 func updatePipeline(input: UpdatePipelineInput, completion: @escaping (ClientRuntime.SdkResult<UpdatePipelineOutputResponse, UpdatePipelineOutputError>) -> Void)